Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 If you are looking for Moulin Rouge alternatives, La Nouvelle Eve is a great option.
 Both cabarets are a Parisian institution (la Nouvelle Eve is only 9 years younger than the Moulin Rouge) and boast the only two original cancan dances in the world.

-The main difference between La Nouvelle Eve vs Moulin Rouge (besides the size and price) is the opening times: while the Moulin Rouge is open all year round, La Nouvelle Eve only works from April to October.
+Another important difference between La Nouvelle Eve vs Moulin Rouge (besides the size and price) is the opening times: while the Moulin Rouge is open all year round, La Nouvelle Eve only works from April to October.

 The two most famous cabarets in Paris are totally different, so expect two different experiences.
-In the Moulin Rouge, naked artists are just a few, while the Crazy Horse show is based on the art of the nude.
+In the Moulin Rouge, naked artists are just a few, while the Crazy Horse show is based on the art of nude.

 The Crazy Horse theatre is also smaller, thought for a more intimate experience.
 While the Moulin Rouge offers a total experience cabaret show + dinner, there are no dining options in the Crazy Horse.
 Depending on what you want to see (a nude show in Paris?
 Cancan girls?), you will choose Moulin Rouge vs Crazy Horse.